makinarocks/Mandrova/README.md

 It supports stationary, non-stationary, and even user-specified generation scheme.

 Mandrova means "make it" [만들어봐|맨들어봐] in Korean.
-Thus, Mandrova simply means "make sensor data" in the context of data generation.
+Thus, Mandrova simply means "make sensor data" in the context of sensor data generation.

 ## System/Packages Requirements